maebug/Kolo/README.md

 ### 3️⃣ Run the Container

-If running for first time.
+If running for first time:

 `./create_and_run_container.ps1`

-any subsequent runs use
+For subsequent runs:

 `./run_container.ps1`